yabdulle/yabdulle.github.io/ta.md

 # Teaching, Talks and Tutorials
-## Upcoming:
+## Talks:
-1. Tutorial on Multimodal Large Language Models for Healthcare - University of Glasgow.
-November 24th 2025,
+1. Characteristics and early diagnosis on MND in 67 million individuals in England - International Symposium for ALS/MND - December 6th 2025

 ## Teaching
 Graduate Teaching Assistant - Department of Biostatistics and Health Informatics, King's College London.